 So, if you want to truly impact the lives of others and possibly enhance your career, continue reading to learn all about adult education programs.
 Then, click on any of the sponsored listings on this page to learn more about individual programs!

 What is an adult education graduate program?

 An adult education graduate program allows you to learn skills and insights to teach adult learners.
 You may be able to develop skills to help with professional training, teaching ESL classes, or to help them to earn their GED.
 A range of programs exists to help you help others.

 Should you pursue a Master of Arts in Adult Education?

 If you enjoy spending time working with adults and want to teach them valuable skills and knowledge they need to communicate or meet their own professional goals, a graduate degree program in adult education may be a great opportunity for you.
 Often, this program teaches specific skills related to how adults learn rather than children.

 How long does it take to pursue a master’s degree program in adult education?

 Though courses differ from one school to the next, the typical master’s degree program in adult education requires 2 years to pursue.
 Some programs may be twice as long for those who are looking to continue their education into a PhD program.

-Popular Schools with Adult Education Programs – Degrees in Seattle
+Popular Schools with Adult Education Graduate Programs in Seattle

 What is Adult Education?